BluedKing/japanese-universities-list/Extra-Files /readme-components.txt

 <p>The Chande momentum oscillator is a technical momentum indicator introduced by Tushar Chande in his 1994 book The New Technical Trader.
 The formula calculates the difference between the sum of recent gains and the sum of recent losses and then divides the result by the sum of all price movements over the same period.</p>

 <li>Chop Zone 📈</li>
 <p>The Chop Zone indicator is a technical indicator that confirms trendiness or sideways movement in the price of Bitcoin (BTC).
 Crypto can only go three ways: Up, down, and sideways.
 Up and down are “trending” movements and sideways is a “choppy” movement.
-The C
+The Chop Zone indicator visually highlights when the price goes sideways.</p>

+<li>Choppiness Index 📈</li>
+<p>The Choppiness Index is a volatility indicator developed by Australian commodity trader Bill Dreiss to indicate whether a market is trending or ranging.
+Values range between 0 and 100, with low values indicating a strong trend and high values signaling consolidation.</p>

+<li>Commodity Channel Index 📈</li>
+<p>The Commodity Channel Index​ (CCI) is a momentum-based oscillator used to help determine when an investment vehicle is reaching a condition of being overbought or oversold.
+Developed by Donald Lambert, this technical indicator assesses price trend direction and strength, allowing traders to determine if they want to enter or exit a trade, refrain from taking a trade, or add to an existing position.
+In this way, the indicator can be used to provide trade signals when it acts in a certain way.</p>

+<li>Connors RSI 📈</li>
+<p>Connors RSI (CRSI) is a technical analysis indicator created by Larry Connors that is actually a composite of three separate components.
+The Relative Strength Index (RSI), developed by J. Welles Wilder, plays an integral role in Connors RSI.
+In fact, Wilder's RSI is used in two of the indicator's three components.
+The three components; The RSI, UpDown Length, and Rate-of-Change, combine to form a momentum oscillator.
+Connors RSI outputs a value between 0 and 100, which is then used to identify short-term overbought and oversold conditions.</p>

+<li>Coppock Curve 📈</li>
+<p>The Coppock Curve is a long-term price momentum indicator used primarily to recognize major downturns and upturns in a stock market index.
+It is calculated as a 10-month weighted moving average of the sum of the 14-month rate of change and the 11-month rate of change for the index.
+It is also known as the "Coppock Guide."</p>

+<li>Cumulative Volume Index 📈</li>
+<p>The cumulative volume index, or CVI, is a momentum indicator that gauges the movement of funds into and out of the entire stock market by computing the difference between advancing and declining stocks as a running total.</p>

+<li>Detrended Price Oscillator 📈</li>
+<p>The detrended price oscillator (DPO) is an indicator in technical analysis that attempts to eliminate the long-term trends in prices by using a displaced moving average so it does not react to the most current price action.
+This allows the indicator to show intermediate overbought and oversold levels effectively.</p>

+<li>Directional Movement Index 📈</li>
+<p>The directional movement index (DMI) is an indicator developed by J. Welles Wilder in 1978 that identifies in which direction the price of an asset is moving.
+The indicator does this by comparing prior highs and lows and drawing two lines: a positive directional movement line (+DI) and a negative directional movement line (-DI).
+An op